100thCoin/AccuracyCoin/README.md

   7: Reading from $4015 should not update the databus.
   8: Writing should always update the databus, even writing to $4015.
   9: Bit 5 of address $4015 should be open bus.

-### Unofficial Instructions
-  1: Does "SLO Absolute" do vaguely what's expected of it?
-  2: Does "ANC Immediate" do vaguely what's expected of it?
-  3: Does "RLA Absolute" do vaguely what's expected of it?
-  4: Does "SRE Absolute" do vaguely what's expected of it?
-  5: Does "ASR Immediate" do vaguely what's expected of it?
-  6: Does "RRA Absolute" do vaguely what's expected of it?
-  7: Does "ARR Immediate" do vaguely what's expected of it?
-  8: Does "SAX Absolute" do vaguely what's expected of it?
-  9: Does "ANE Immediate" do vaguely what's expected of it?
-  A: Does "SHA Absolute, Y" do vaguely what's expected of it?
-  B: Does "SHX Absolute, Y" do vaguely what's expected of it?
-  C: Does "SHY Absolute, X" do vaguely what's expected of it?
-  D: Does "SHS Absolute, Y" do vaguely what's expected of it?
-  E: Does "SHA (Indirect) Y" do vaguely what's expected of it?
-  F: Does "LAX Absolute" do vaguely what's expected of it?
-  G: Does "LXA Immediate" do vaguely what's expected of it?
-  H: Does "LAE Absolute, Y" do vaguely what's expected of it?
-  I: Does "DCP Absolute" do vaguely what's expected of it?
-  J: Does "AXS Immediate" do vaguely what's expected of it?
-  K: Does "ISC Absolute" do vaguely what's expected of it?

 ### All NOP Instructions
   (See message printed on screen for more details)